Prayer & Worship

 Extraordinary Ministers of Communion

 These ministers of the Body and Blood of Christ each possess a deep reverence for the Eucharist.
-They must be at least in their second semester of their junior year in high school (with the recommendation of the youth group leader) or older.
+They must be at least in their second semester of their junior year in high school (with the recommendation of the youth group leader) or older and if married, married in the Church.

 Perpetual adoration at OLP establishes and deepens personal relationships with Jesus through frequent visits with Him in the Blessed Sacrament.
 Perpetual adoration allows us to constantly pray to Jesus for the petitions and gratitude of the adorer, the parish, the community and the Church as a whole.
 Volunteers are needed, especially during the early morning hours between midnight and 6:00am, to serve as adorers for one hour a week as well as substitute adorers willing to fill in when we have a need.

 This group cares for the altar and other areas of the church's interior.
-They are responsible for changing out the holy water, washing the holy water basins, checking the candles on the altar, polishing the brass, washing out the baptismal font, polishing furniture, checking the pews for any disturbances, and straightening books.
 This can be done at any time during the week according to each individual's schedule.

-This group is responsible for taking the linens home with them after each Mass, laundering and ironing them and returning them to the church.
+This group is responsible for taking the linens home with them from the Masses, laundering and ironing them and returning them to the church.
 Some of them also help make new linens when needed.

-This involves cleaning the candle cups and replacing the candles when necessary.
+This involves cleaning the candle cups (when necessary) and replacing the candles on a weekly basis.

 Art & Environment